 FERTILISER: Cymbidiums need feeding 12 months of the year.
 In the spring and early summer they need high nitrogen feed to give fast growth, then during summer and winter they need a lower nitrogen level with higher potash to assist the bulbs to ripen and make flower spikes.

 This can be achieved using ORCHIDFEED FERTILISER.
 For spring and early summer growth, I recommend Orchidfeed 212 until end of February, and then Orchidfeed 2.1.4 until next September or until the flowers are picked off the plant.
 Orchidfeed is a complete fertilizer, also with chelates of iron, magnesium, manganese, copper, boron, zinc and molybdenum.
-Use at the rate of one level dessertspoon to 5 litres of water, I now use this fertilizer exclusively on all my orchids every watering, and it is giving the best results that I have had in 33years.
+Use at the rate of one level dessertspoon to 5 litres of water, I now use this fertilizer exclusively on all my orchids every watering.
 Young non-flowering plants can be fed 2.1.2 all year round.

 Other feeds such as Phostrogen or Nitrophoska dissolved in water at the rate of one teaspoon to 4 liters of water can be used if Orchidfeed is not available in your district.
 Don’t use the same fertilizer every time, but alternate between different brands so the plants will get a more balanced diet.

 Alternative feeds are not necessary with Orchidfeed, but as Cymbidium flower spikes

 need the molecule of magnesium to initiate them, additional magnesium is necessary in